Skip to content

 allowedPurposes — Merchant Category Filter

-Agent responsibility: Before signing an SPA, the agent MUST check whether the merchant category (purpose) is in the allowedPurposes list.
-If not, the agent refuses to sign — no SBA check, no payment.
+Agent responsibility: Before issuing an SBA, the agent MUST check whether the merchant category (purpose) is in the allowedPurposes list.
+If not, the agent MUST refuse to issue an SBA — no payment proceeds.

 Example enforcement in agent: